tracyllwebb/pages-sample/index.md

 ---
-layout: default
+layout: home
 title: Home
 ---

-## Welcome everyone to my adventure!
+## Welcome to my webpage adventure!

 #### Here are some example pages: